department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 family member: Use this term instead of “beneficiary” whenever possible.

 Family Servicemembers’ Group Life Insurance (FSGLI): This is the program name.
-Treat as a proper noun when mentioning by name.
+Note that the word Servicemembers’ is plural with a plural possessive apostrophe.
+Because this is a proper noun, we follow the "Servicemember" spelling here, instead of our house style, "service member."
+- See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.

 federal: Do not capitalize "federal" for generic usage such as "federal agency."